 MetOcean Selects Three Winners of the 40th Anniversary Travel Grant

-MetOcean Telematics is pleased to announce the winners of its 40th Anniversary Travel Grant: Ajay Karki, Grace Soechting, and Oluwasegun Oke.
+MetOcean Telematics is pleased to announce the winners of its 40th Anniversary Travel Grant: Ajay Karki and Grace Soechting.
 The recipients were selected for their innovative research and dedication to advancing the field of wildlife tracking and conservation.

 The MetOcean 40th Anniversary Travel Grant was created to support the next generation of wildlife researchers by subsidizing the cost of their travel to attend The Wildlife Society’s (TWS) 31st Annual Conference in Baltimore, MD.
 Each $500 grant helps students present their findings, expand their network, and have the opportunity to engage with the broader scientific community.
 This initiative is part of MetOcean’s ongoing commitment to supporting wildlife research that protects the Earth’s biodiversity and ecosystems.